 The Nuker: Like the above, almost all characters have at least one specialized class for wide range attacks that deal high damage.
 Reckless Fist would be a literal example.

-The Status Effects specialist: Grand Archer and Veteran Commander deliver the most Status Effects on enemies, but pretty much most characters can deal status effects.
+The Status Effects specialist: Void Princess, Grand Archer and Veteran Commander deliver the most Status Effects on enemies, but pretty much most characters can deal status effects.
 Meanwhile Aisha, Rena, Eve and Chung can buff allies, and Elemental Master and Code Nemesis can increase the buff's effectiveness.

 The Resource Master: Rune Slayer and Void Princess can deny their enemies their MP.
 Meanwhile, Tactical Trooper and Grand Master have ways to give their allies MP.